devops-surya/devops-training/Fast_Track_April_2022/CI-CD/Maven_Jenkins.md

 ![preview](../images/jen4.png)
 * This project is parameterized : - When can use parameters
 ![preview](../images/jen5.png)
-* Disable this project  : -  It will disable the project like can't Run/build the job
+* Disable this project  : -  It will disable the project , then can't Run/build the job
 ![preview](../images/jen6.png)
 * Execute concurrent builds if necessary : - It allows you to run the same job multipletimes parallely
 ![preview](../images/jen7.png)